-- Links-Click one of the displayed links: go to project, view policy, or administration.
+- Links-Click one of the displayed links: go to project, view policy, or administration. - Menu-Click the menu icon () at the top right and make a selection from the drop-down.

 The main areas of the Code Insight interface are: